 Again, patience is critical when harness training a dog.
 It would help if you were observant and knew when to stop your training sessions.

 Be patient with harness training

 Harness training a dog might be a daunting task.
 But it is not something you cannot achieve.
 However, keep in mind that some dogs will resist wearing a harness for a while.
 It makes them feel caged and uncomfortable.
 Nevertheless, your dog needs to be assured that the harness he is about to wear is harmless.
 He also needs to associate wearing a leash with something good.
-However, if you are seeking ways to harness train your dog, then consider the steps listed in this post to get it done.
+However, if you seek ways to harness train your dog, consider the steps listed in this post to get it done.